Educating, Counseling and Healing With Nature, subsidized courses, degrees and career training online,

 the red earth of an area on our land that's been cleared in a

-construction project and the ways the
+construction project and the ways the brown white oak leaves are

 starting to cover the bare earth, just noticing the movement and